Next National Pumpkin DaySaturday, 26 October 2024

-National Pumpkin Day on October 26 celebrates one of the most beloved symbols of Autumn.
-Come October, pumpkins are everywhere - on food, on drinks, and even as house decorations.
-People visit pumpkin patches to find their perfect pumpkins to carve for Halloween and walk around sipping their pumpkin spice lattes, and pumpkin pies are an essential Thanksgiving staple.
-For Americans, pumpkins represent everything that is cozy and loved about Autumn.
+People visit pumpkin patches to find their perfect pumpkins to carve for Halloween and walk around sipping their pumpkin spice lattes.
+Pumpkin pies are an essential Thanksgiving staple for Americans as pumpkins represent everything cozy and loved about Autumn.

 While the origins of National Pumpkin Day are unknown, it is no wonder that there would be a day to celebrate this North American squash.

-While pumpkins are now grown in most continents, the United States still produces over 1,5 billion pounds of pumpkins every year.
+While pumpkins are now grown on most continents, the United States still produces over 1.5 billion pounds of pumpkins every year.

 What to do on National Pumpkin Day

 On October 26 Halloween is just around the corner, so National Pumpkin Day is the perfect day to visit a pumpkin patch and choose the perfect pumpkins to carve and display in your home.
 You may even find the pumpkin patch has a festival or special event to celebrate the season with family entertainment such as tractor rides and games.

 You can go the traditional route and carve a scary face into your pumpkin, or look on the internet at the thousands of creative and different ideas around for pumpkin carving.

 Pumpkins are a delicious fruit, so why not try some pumpkin recipes today?
 Here's a list of America's favorite pumpkin recipes, perhaps you can try something new!!..

 Perhaps the most famous pumpkin recipe of them all is pumpkin pie!